-Strawhun Center and Stark Center are open for mental health emergencies or seeking residential addictions treatment (#RecoveryMatters).
+Strawhun Center and Stark Center are open for individuals experiencing mental health emergencies or seeking residential addictions treatment (#RecoveryMatters).
 We are also accepting admissions to our inpatient psychiatry unit at the Strawhun Center.

 Mental health clients whose medication refills are contingent upon an appointment should call their provider at Regional to have their medications refilled.

 All visitors are asked to follow our precautionary measures before entering our facilities.
 This includes using the facility's designated entrance for entering and exiting the building, calling 219.769.4005 before visiting, answering COVID-19 screening questions positively, and submitting to a temperature check.

 Regional Mental Health Center has a disinfectant procedure in place for nightly and day cleanings, which adheres to the CDC and the World Health Organization (WHO) guidance.
 There is also an increased number of hand sanitation sites available at our facilities.

 Other precautionary measures include restricting entry to one access point at each location, enhancing onsite communications and signage regarding respiratory hygiene tips, increasing the frequency of cleaning and disinfecting bathrooms, lobby areas and commonly touched objects like hand railings, door handles and ongoing training for staff regarding best practices for providing a safe and healthy environment.

 What do I do if I suspect I have COVID-19?